kaltura/developer-platform/workflows/captions/readme.md

 ```

 ## Uploading Captions - Create an Upload Token
 Use the uploadToken service to upload an SRT file to the Kaltura API.
-If you don't have an SRT file handy, you can [download one here](/sample_captions.srt)

 First you'll need to use `uploadToken.add` to create a new upload token.
 In the next step we'll use this token to upload the SRT data.